ceu-lang/ceu/README.md

 ### `test-01.ceu`

-The example `test-01.ceu`, prints `"Hello World"` every second and simulates the passage of `5` seconds in parallel:
+Prints `"Hello World"` every second and simulates the passage of `5` seconds in
+parallel:

 ```
 $ cat samples/test-01.ceu